Job Type: Associate (Part-time)

 Closing: 12/15/2023 11:59 PM Pacific

 Location: Aptos, CA

-Employment Opportunity: Cabrillo College is accepting applications in order to fill temporary, part-time faculty assignment(s) and to establish an eligibility pool for positions that may become available in 2023 Summer/Fall Semesters.
+Employment Opportunity: Cabrillo College is accepting applications for temporary, part-time faculty assignment(s) that may become available in the 2023 Fall Semester:

 This associate position is open for application submission through the deadline date as noted above OR until the position has been filled.

 Are you interested in creating an amazing educational environment for students who are part of an equity driven community?
 Faculty at Cabrillo College provide quality programs and services to students that promote their diverse and evolving needs as they progress toward their individual educational goals.
 Come join us in our vision to improve the world, one student at a time!

 The ideal candidate will share Cabrillo’s commitment to educating its racially and socioeconomically diverse student population.
 Cabrillo College serves approximately 11,500+ students per term, including LatinX (46.82%), Multi-Ethnic (5.14%), Asian (2.53%), African-American (1.08%), Filipino (0.79%), American Indian or Alaskan Native (0.30%), and Pacific Islander (0.16%) as of Fall 2019.
 At Cabrillo, 56.66% of students are students of color and 54.91% are economically disadvantaged.
 In 2006, Cabrillo College was designated a Hispanic-Serving Institution, reflecting the great responsibility that the College has to the educational attainment and economic well-being of the surrounding community.